SamuraiT/pandas-rs/README.md

 # pandas-rs

-pandas-rs is oirginally designed for RedShift but also work for PostgreSQL.
+pandas-rs is oirginally designed for RedShift but also works for PostgreSQL.
 Inspired by [pandas-td](https://github.com/treasure-data/pandas-td)

-I may should have made the package name as pandas-pg, since It also work for PostgreSQL.
+I may should have made the package name as pandas-pg, since It also works for PostgreSQL.

 # installation